 So let’s get into the detail of why I believe Gartner’s statement regarding transitioning from forecasting products to gaining deeper insights into a customer is incorrect.

-- People who often like to talk about changing the forecast so as to forecast at a different attribute will often lose sight of the fundamental requirement for supply chain forecasting.
+- People who often like to talk about changing the forecast to forecast at a different attribute will often lose sight of the fundamental requirement for supply chain forecasting.

-- The company is stocking products and it, therefore, must (at some point) generate a product forecast for inventory management to work properly.
+- The company is stocking products, and it, therefore, must (at some point) generate a product forecast for inventory management to work correctly.

 As with supply chain forecasting systems, supply planning systems produce a supply plan in the form of goods and quantities to be ordered.
 This means a product forecast at a location, the relevant factor being over replenishment lead time (let us hold off on this of forecasting lead time as it goes how the forecast accuracy is measured, the value to supply planning and generally into another layer of complexity).